Agoric/documentation/main/reference/zoe-api/zcfseat.md

 and changes made from either side affect both.

-A **ZCFSeat** includes synchronous queries for the current state of the associated offer, such as the amounts of assets that are currently# ZCFSeat Object

-Zoe uses **seats** to access or manipulate offers.
-Seats represent active offers and let contracts and users interact with them.
-Two kinds of seats represent a single position. **ZCFSeats** are used within contracts and with **zcf** methods.  **UserSeats** represent offers outside the contract.
-The two facets provide access to the same allocation, and changes made from either side affect both.

-A **ZCFSeat** includes synchronous queries for the current state of the associated offer, such as the amounts of assets that are currently allocated to the offer.
+A **ZCFSeat** includes synchronous queries for the current state of the associated offer, such as the amounts of assets that are currently assigned to the **ZCFSeat** Object.
 It also includes synchronous operations to manipulate the offer.
 The queries and operations are as follows:

 ## aZCFSeat.getSubscriber()